sosucat/sosucat.github.io/momentochroma.markdown

   The persuasiveness of the photograph also strongly presents the inaccurate colors of AI colorization.
   MomentoChroma makes us, whose gaze scans space in time, perceive colorful images only while we do not move our gaze in order to vividly realize the reality of the past.
   It is a perceptual experience clothed in aura, and the momentary color becomes a catalyst for evoking the colors of people's memories.
+  As our peripheral vision is limited in spatial resolution, the AI-generated colors convey the overall atmosphere instead of convincing the viewers.
 </p>